Top 9 Factors to Consider When Buying a Convertible Standing Desk

 Shopping for a Convertible Standing Desk?
 Know Your Requirements First

-There are now new one hundred different models of convertible standing desks on the market, and we’ve lab-tested dozens of them.
+There are more than a hundred different models of convertible standing desks on the market, and we’ve lab-tested dozens of them.
 We asked our staff experts to put together this guide to make the shopping process easier by helping you narrow down the select few that will work best for your particular needs.

 1. Choose Your Convertible Standing Desk Type

 There are many ways to convert your fixed-height desk into a sit-stand workstation, from stacking your laptop on top of a cardboard box (check out our DIY standing desk converter article for more ideas) to electric risers that cost upwards of $1,000.
 The most popular solutions are Z-Lift and X-Lift converters, like the Ziplift+ and Flexispot.
 They’re popular for a reason—this type of converter blends versatility, ergonomics, and affordability.
 See our standing desk converter comparison review for more info on all six types.

 2. Determine the Height Range You Need

 How high does the work surface rise?
 How low does it descend?

 Nearly all convertible standing desks, except for desktop risers, have a height adjustment mechanism for changing work surface height.
 The range of the work surface is an important factor to consider, especially if you are a taller worker.
 Many height ranges cap out where a 5’10” user is comfortable.
 Other units better accommodate taller users.

 Some converters, especially Z-Lifts, have ‘dropped keyboard trays’ that rest lower than the work surface.
 This means you don’t have to raise your monitors as high to reach an ergonomic viewing position.
 They rest on the back of the work surface, which is several inches higher than the keyboard tray.
 The less distance your monitors need to be raised, generally, the more stable they will be.

 3. Determine Your Ideal Work Surface Size